webpack-contrib/sass-loader/README.md

 #### `object`

-Use and object for the Sass implementation setup.
+Use an object for the Sass implementation setup.

 **webpack.config.js**